 For individuals looking to mostly stream content to a large and diverse audience, the three best platforms are probably Twitch, YouTube, and Facebook Gaming.
 And if you happen to be streaming gaming content, Lightstream is likely your best option for streaming content with many added conveniences.

 At the end of the day, every live streaming platform offers many great benefits so you should choose the service that best suits your own interests and needs.
+If you have a few different platforms you’d like to stream to, it might be worth looking into multistreaming with Studio 2!
 We hope that this guide has been helpful, and wish you the best of luck with your streaming endeavors.